cedadev/iso19139.gemini23/README.md

 ### Adding to an existing installation

  * Download or clone this repository, ensuring you choose the correct branch.
-Copy `src/main/plugin/iso19139.gemini23` to `INSTALL_DIR/geonetwork/WEB_INF/data/config/schema_plugins/iso19139.gemini23` in your installation and restart GeoNetwork
+ * Copy `src/main/plugin/iso19139.gemini23` to `INSTALL_DIR/geonetwork/WEB_INF/data/config/schema_plugins/iso19139.gemini23` in your installation.
+ * Copy `target/schema-iso19139.gemini23-3.7.jar` to `INSTALL_DIR/geonetwork/WEB_INF/lib`
+ * Restart GeoNetwork
  * Check that the schema is registered by visiting Admin Console -> Metadata and Templates -> Standards in GeoNetwork.
 If you do not see iso19139.gemini23 then it is not correctly deployed.
 Check your GeoNetwork log files for errors.

 ### Adding the plugin to the source code prior to compiling GeoNetwork